bibliobraggins/sippet_extras/README.md

 Spigot aims to be a [Plug](https://github.com/elixir-plug/plug) style library for SIP applications.

 TODO:
+  - TCP transport:
     - debug and simplify TCP transport function calls
-    - client transaction support
+    - client transactions/connections
-    - handle tls options in tcp handler
+    - handle tls options in server handler module
+  - WS transport:
+    - allow users to override WS Plug with their own (allows for more complicated authorization and set up)
+    - server side module is not ready
-  - Task based client Requests
+    - client side module is not begun
-  - B2BUA mode
+  - Dynamic UserAgent mapping for B2BUA support
-  - media server
+  - UserAgent Client
+    - dispatch api for client tasks, allow clients to handle own responses.

 About SIP: